Theory and History of Ontology (www.ontology.co)by Raul Corazzon | e-mail: rc@ontology.co

 Unfortunately, few commentators have bothered to analyse this term 'Wesen', and to my knowledge none has done so in sufficient detail and in a way which makes sense to the uninitiated too.
 Obviously, little is achieved by simply repeating Heideggerian phrases and assertions as if they were crystal-clear.
 (As a rule they are not at all.)
 I am aware, of course, that the following remarks and analyses are still in some sense provisional and cannot fill this important gap in the Heidegger literature: they will almost certainly have to be complemented and revised in the light of the many still outstanding volumes of the Gesamtausgabe."

-51. Grondin, Jean.
+52. Grondin, Jean.
 1982.
-"L' Alétheia Entre Platon Et Heidegger."
+"L' alétheia entre Platon et Heidegger."
 Revue de Métaphysique et de Morale no. 87:551-556.

-52. Gurtler, Gary M. 2007.
+53. Gurtler, Gary M. 2007.
 "Commentary on Gonzalez."
-In Proceedings of the Boston Area Colloquium in Ancient Philosophy.
-Vol 23, edited by Cleary, John J. and Gurtler, Gary M., 112-117.
-Leiden: Brill.
+Proceedings of the Boston Area Colloquium in Ancient Philosophy no. 23:112-117.

-53. Hahn, Robert.
+54. Hahn, Robert.
 1979.
-"Truth (Alétheia) in the Context of Heidegger's Critique of Plato and the Tradition."
+"Truth (alétheia) in the context of Heidegger's critique of Plato and the Tradition."
 Southwest Philosophical Studies no. 4:51-57.

 "According to Heidegger, the Pre-Socratic experience of "truth" as "unconcealment" is transformed by Plato so that "truth" becomes "correctness of perception" -- this marks both the origin of the "western tradition" and its decline.
 The paper examines Heidegger's "fourfold", a twentieth century expression of truth as "unconcealment", as a constructive response to the shortcomings of the "Tradition".
 Finally it is suggested that one way of reading what I call the "fourfold" in Plato's "Philebus" and "Timaeus" is to see Plato's project as the very one which Heidegger sets out to accomplish and which he denies to Plato."